router-protocol/router-chain-docs/docs/omnichain-framework/texchange/architecture.md

 4. User signs the transaction
 5. USDC is deducted from the user's account
 6. USDC gets locked on Mainnet chain
-7. A message is sent from the Mainnet chain via the Router's Omnichain Framework to Router chain with the amount of tokens which were locked
+7. A message is sent from the Mainnet chain via the Router's Omnichain Framework to Router Chain with the amount of tokens which were locked
-8. On Router chain the inbound messages from Mainnet chain is received.
+8. On Router Chain the inbound messages from Mainnet chain is received.
 Same amount of wrapped USDC is minted and then the DEX is utilized to convert the wUSDC to wGETH
-9. The middleware contract on Router chain then burns these wGETH and creates an outbound request to unlock these tokens on the destination (Goerli Ethereum) chain
+9. The middleware contract on Router Chain then burns these wGETH and creates an outbound request to unlock these tokens on the destination (Goerli Ethereum) chain
 10. The message is received by the contract on Goerli Ethereum chain and it unlocks the required amount of funds to the user's address

 ### Sell Testnet Tokens